yramachers/VertexModule/README.md

 $ cmake -DCMAKE_PREFIX_PATH="$(brew --prefix qt5-base);$(brew --prefix)" ..
 ```

 The build will create the `libVertex.so` shared library.
-Assuming that you have an `input.brio` file that contains a `TCD` bank (i.e. clustered data) from the reconstruction, this can be run after editing the configuration file to
-point at the library location.
+Assuming that you have an `input.brio` file that contains a `TTD` bank (i.e. tracker trajectories) from the reconstruction, this could be run after editing the configuration file to point at the library location, see above for why this is not possible at the moment.
 No module configuration parameter are required.:

 ``` console
 ...